JohnDennehy101/web-scraper-FYP/README.md

 - It's good practice to use a virtual environment before installing the project requirements.
 Use the following command in the terminal to create a virtual environment - `python3 -m venv env`
 - To activate the virtual environment, use the following command - `source env/bin/activate`
 - Now project dependencies need to be installed, enter the following command in the terminal - `pip install -r requirements.txt`
+- You need to have MySQL Server installed and a MySQL database running locally for the API to function locally.
+For more information on how to do this, please follow the instructions at this site (Method 3 - Create a database using MySQL Workbench): https://blog.devart.com/creating-a-new-database-in-mysql-tutorial-with-examples.html
 - To get the app functional, a .env file needs to be added to the project.
 To do this, enter the following command - `touch .env`
 - The .env file should now be created.
 To edit this file, enter the following - `nano .env`
 - A nano editor should now be displayed in terminal with the .env file open.
 This now needs to be populated with the relevant environment variables list below.